- the amount of the overpayment

 - Internet banking via your own bank account.
 Details of how to do this are shown on the back of your invoice

 - Wealden Council Payment App.
-You can download the Apple App (external link) or the Android App (external link) or search for ‘Wealden Council’ on the App store or Google Play.
+You can download the Apple App (external link) or search for ‘Wealden Council’ on the App store or Google Play.

 You will need to enter your invoice number when making a payment.
 The invoice number is shown on the front of your invoice, it is an eight digit number beginning with 4.

 If you are not able to pay the invoice in full within 14 days we can normally agree a repayment plan with you.
-You may be asked to complete a financial statement (pdf).
+You may be asked to complete a financial statement.
 To request a repayment plan, please email firstname.lastname@example.org

 If payment is not received within 14 days and we are unable to reach a satisfactory agreement with you, further action will be taken to recover the amount due.
-Please see the ‘what happens if I don’t pay’ section below.
+Please see the ‘what will happen next’ section below.

 What if the instalments are too high for me to manage?